 Why have a fire alarm company come in and inspect the system?

 Most municipalities follow standards from the National Fire Protection Association (NFPA) for fire alarm testing.
-Often they adopt them as a requirement for properties to maintain occupancy.
+Often, they adopt them as a requirement for properties to maintain occupancy.
 Many facility managers have negative views of the fire inspection process, primarily because they do not recognize the significant benefits for the business.
-Testing and inspection will determine whether your fire protection products meet minimum performance criteria described by the association.
+For example, testing and inspection will determine whether your fire protection products meet minimum performance criteria described by the association.
 The NFPA sets strict guidelines for the installation, maintenance, and performance of fire alarm systems in the United States.
 By following the local fire code established by the Authority Having Jurisdiction (AHJ), you can have peace of mind that you are following the safety standards— and your fire alarm system is operating at optimum efficiency.
 You can find out exactly who your AHJ is by contacting the fire marshal in your district.

-What is involved in a fire alarm system test?
+What do fire alarm system tests involve?

-Benefits from fire alarm testing
+Benefits from fire alarm testing:

 - Safer work environment for employees and customers